Board Committees

 Dr Philomena Horsley, PhD, MMA, GCertProfWrit, GDipEd, GDipWomen’sStuds, BA, MAICD

-Independent Member, Customer Experience and Outcomes Committee
+Independent Member, Client Experience and Outcomes Committee

 Since 1985 she has been a passionate advocate for the rights of people with disabilities and for the inclusion of their voice in all aspects of service delivery, data collection and governance systems.